PixelmaniaIC/GameServer/README.md

 # Pixelmania GameServer

-**TODO: TCP-server for Pixelmania game.
+**TCP-server for Pixelmania game.
 It provides connection between players during the game session**

 ## How to launch
 ```shell